breadley/YOLOPrep/readme.md

 ## Introduction

 These Python scripts create a directory structure for custom YOLOv3 training data.
 In the descriptions, "projname" should be replaced with the actual project name. "classcount" should also be replaced with the number of classes to be recognized.
+References to "root directory" mean the chosen location to build the training data directory hierarchy.
+The instructions also assume that Darknet has been downloaded and built.
+If not, instructions are here - https://pjreddie.com/darknet/install/.

 MIT license.